(This post may contain affiliate links. Please read our disclosure policy for more information.)

-About 1/2 way along this trail, the terrain changes to sandstone and the trail seems to disappear.
+About 1/2 way along this trail, the terrain changes to sandstone, and the path seems to disappear.
 Watch for cairns and other markers to keep on the right track.

 3. White Domes

-Since moving out west, one of my hiking goals has been to see a slot canyon.
-I was so excited to finally find one on the White Domes Trail.
+Since moving out west, one of my hiking goals has been to see a slot canyon, and I was so excited to finally find one on the White Domes Trail.

-This is another sandy trail, plus there is some climb that makes this trail the most difficult.
+This is another sandy trail, plus some climb makes this trail the most difficult.

-Picking up the trail to the left side of the loop brings you to the remnants of a set from the 1965 movie called ‘The Professionals.’
-Continue along the trail, through the slot canyon to complete the 1.25 mile loop.
+Picking up the trail to the left side of the loop brings you to the remnants of a set from the 1965 movie ‘The Professionals.’
+Continue along the path through the slot canyon to complete the 1.25-mile loop.

 After White Domes, make your way back to Valley of Fire Hwy.
 Turn left to make a stop a the last two sights.

 This one was more of a short walk than a “hike” to see the petrified logs.

 The 150-225 million-year-old petrified logs are protected by a chain-link fence.
 The kids had a hard time believing it was a tree and not a rock.